xmos/lib_xud/tests/xta-xud/README.rst

 .. warning::
   This script does not provide fully accurate numbers for timings for several reasons:
-    * No port buffering is simmulated
+    * No port buffering is simulated
     * FNOPs are not accurate
-    * Some timings constraints might not be accuarte
+    * Some timings constraints might not be accurate
     * Event/Interrupt handling is not fully accurate
     * It does not take into account the high-level USB protocol details (i.e. error handling)